CONDITIONS FOR VISITORS TO

 THE MIDLAND RAILWAY STUDY CENTRE

 Set out below are the Conditions applying to a visit to the Midland Railway Study Centre, as well as some general guidance which may assist.
 These conditions are designed to allow the holdings of the Study Centre to be made available to the public whilst ensuring their conservation and safety, not forgetting the health & safety of visitors and others in the building.
 Attention is particularly drawn to the final paragraph in respect of Copyright.

 As Visitors to the Study Centre will be leaving the areas which are normally accessible to the public, they are required to sign in and out of the building at the Museum’s reception.
-To comply with the Museum’s overall responsibly for evacuation and security procedures for the building, Visitors must follow all reasonable requests by Invigilators and Museum Staff.
+To comply with the Museum’s overall responsibly for evacuation and security procedures for the building, Visitors must follow all reasonable requests by Supervising Volunteers and Silk Mill Staff.

 These articles are prohibited from the Study Centre:

 These should not, wherever possible, be brought into the building at all.
 If necessary, coats & bags etc. may be left with the Museum Reception.
 Whilst every care will be taken by the Museum staff, no responsibility can be accepted for Visitors' belongings.

 These articles are permitted into the Reading Room:

 Computers are provided in the Reading Room for Visitors to browse the Study Centre catalogue.
 Items will be produced on request by the Supervising Volunteers.
 Although at the discretion of the Volunteers concerned, as a general rule a Visitor will only be allowed one holding in their possession at a time.
 No productions can be made from the store whilst only one Volunteers is present.